jmbayu/python_word_gen/README.md

 # python_word_gen

-given the letters "herecat", generate at least many english words with 3+ letters
+given the letters "h","e","r","e","c","a", "t", generate many english words with 3 or more letters

 # running